In order for the Ingress resource to work, the cluster must have an ingress controller running.

-- AKS Application Gateway Ingress Controller is an ingress controller that enables ingress to AKS clusters using the Azure Application Gateway.
+- AKS Application Gateway Ingress Controller is an ingress controller that configures the Azure Application Gateway.

-- Ambassador API Gateway is an Envoy based ingress controller with community or commercial support from Datawire.
+- Ambassador API Gateway is an Envoy-based ingress controller.

-- Contour is an Envoy based ingress controller provided and supported by VMware.
+- Contour is an Envoy based ingress controller.

-- Gloo is an open-source ingress controller based on Envoy which offers API Gateway functionality with enterprise support from solo.io.
+- Gloo is an open-source ingress controller based on Envoy, which offers API gateway functionality.

-- HAProxy Ingress is a highly customizable community-driven ingress controller for HAProxy.
+- HAProxy Ingress is an ingress controller for HAProxy.

 Using multiple Ingress controllers